bpucker/Overview/README.md

 ## (7) Collection of bioinformatic tools
-All tools developed by the Plant Biotechnology and Bioinformatics group (TU Braunschweig) and the [Molecular Plant Sciences](https://www.mps.uni-bonn.de) group (Uni Bonn) are available in the [PBBtools repository](https://github.com/bpucker/PBBtools).
+All tools developed by the [PuckerLab](https://www.mps.uni-bonn.de) (Uni Bonn) are available in the [PBBtools repository](https://github.com/bpucker/PBBtools).
 Many of these tools are available via our [BioinfToolServer](https://www.pbb-tools.de).

 ## References